theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake.md

 - Download and install the [SnowflakeDSIIDriver](https://sfc-repo.snowflakecomputing.com/odbc/win64/latest/index.html).
 - To connect through a proxy server, configure the following environment variables: `http_proxy`, `https_proxy`, `no_proxy`.<br>
 For more information, see [Snowflake: ODBC Configuration and Connection Parameters](https://docs.snowflake.com/en/user-guide/odbc-parameters.html#using-environment-variables)
+- The Snowflake account used to upload data to Snowflake needs the corresponding access and role privileges, see [Snowflake Documentation: Overview of Access Control - Roles](https://docs.snowflake.com/en/user-guide/security-access-control-overview#roles).
+The following privileges are required:
+ - PUT command
+ - COPY command
+ - TABLE

 ## Connection